-Our Board Chair Anna recently wrote this piece in El Comercio de Colorado on a proposed state ballot initiative to ban abortion care later in pregnancy.
+Our Board Chair, Anna Ramirez Crawford, wrote this piece in El Comercio de Colorado on a proposed state ballot initiative to ban abortion care later in pregnancy.
 Please read, share, and decline to sign petitions for this dangerous initiative.

 Election Day was historic for women candidates.
 They won in record numbers nationally and in Colorado.